 Agastache is very attractive to bees.
 Plant a row away from the garden to lure cabbage moths away from Brassica crops.
 Do not plant near radishes.
 Agastache is a hardy perennial also known as Giant Hyssop, Licorice Mint, or Lavender Hyssop.
-Learn how to grow Agastache from seeds below.
+Continue reading below for more tips on how to grow Agastache from seed.

 Season & Zone